 As the mandated national standards body, the SII represents Israel in two international standards organizations, the International Organization for Standards (ISO) and the International Electromechanical Commission (IEC).
 Israeli legislation also mandates the adoption of multiple, proven international standards whenever possible to maximize benefits to the Israeli consumer of a competitive market.

-However, a disturbing trend in Israeli standards policy is its clear drift towards European standards.
+However, Israeli standards policy in the past is its clear preference for European standards, but in recent years U.S. standards have been gaining greater acceptance.
 The SII has become an affiliate of the European Committee for Standardization (CEN) and the European Committee for Electro technical Standardization (CENELEC), though it has not joined any technical committees.

 The SII is the sole organization that develops standards in Israel.
 On a yearly basis the SII prepares its work plan that includes a list of standards they plan to develop.
 Members of the various technical committees, as well as government ministries, provide input.

 NIST Notify U.S. Service

 Member countries of the World Trade Organization (WTO) are required under the Agreement on Technical Barriers to Trade (TBT Agreement) to report to the WTO all proposed technical regulations that could affect trade with other Member countries.
 Notify U.S. is a free, web-based e-mail subscription service that offers an opportunity to review and comment on proposed foreign technical regulations that can affect your access to international markets.
 Register online at Internet URL: http://www.nist.gov/notifyus/

 The sole authority for conformity assessment in Israel is the SII.